Espar-RodBar/TaskMasterCalendar/README.md

 Struggle a little with bcrypt hashing the password.
 Rethinking the schemas of tasks, first i used dates in the fields, but later switch it to just numbers.
 Easier to just play with numerical fields values, and no issues with different dates representation from the frontend and the backend.

-From the views, i used partials to DRY the templates and no duplicate code.
+From the views, i used partials to DRY the templates avoiding duplicate code.